Rate my experience

 Request a reassessment of health loadings

-For certain medical conditions and injuries, a health loading can be applied.
+For certain medical conditions, a health loading can be applied.
 A health loading is a percentage increase in the cost of the premium.

 If you had health concerns when you originally purchased your insurance, such as high cholesterol or high blood pressure, and your health has since improved, we may be able to reassess your health loading, subject to underwriting.